-Supporting Information
+S1 File

 Sustainable sourcing of global agricultural raw materials: assessing gaps in key impact and vulnerability issues and indicators

-Authors: N. P. Springer1, K. Garbach1, K. Guillozet1, V. R. Haden1, P. Hedao2, A. D. Hollander2, P. R. Huber2, C. Ingersoll1, M. Langner1, G. Lipari1, Y. Mohammadi1, R. Musker1, M. Piatto1, C. Riggle1, M. Schweisguth1, E. Sin2, S. Snider1, N. Vidic1, A. White1, S. Brodt1, J. F. Quinn2, T. P. Tomich1
+Authors: Nathaniel P. Springer1*, Kelly Garbach1, Kathleen Guillozet1, Van R. Haden1, Prashant Hedao2, Allan D. Hollander2, Patrick R. Huber2, Christina Ingersoll1, Megan Langner1, Genevieve Lipari1, Yaser Mohammadi1, Ruthie Musker1, Marina Piatto1, Courtney Riggle1, Melissa Schweisguth1, Emily Sin2, Sara Snider1, Nataša Vidic1, Aubrey White1, Sonja Brodt1, James F. Quinn2, Thomas P. Tomich1

 1 Agricultural Sustainability Institute, University of California Davis, Davis, California, United States of America 2 Information Center for the Environment, University of California Davis, Davis, California, United States of America

-Information S1: Description of sustainable sourcing information organized as a graph database for the Semantic Web
+Information A. Description of sustainable sourcing information organized as a graph database for the Semantic Web

 The network of issues and indicators created for this study has been organized in a graph, or a network composed of nodes and edges.
 The issues and indicators are defined as nodes while the linkages between them are the edges.
 An example of indicator-linkage-issue (or node-edge-node) is “Global Mean Temperature Rise can provide useful information about Air & Climate” while an example of a perspective-linkage-issue is “Unilever mentions Air & Climate.”
 Once multiple linkages are made, the resulting graph can be visualized as a network diagram.
-Figure 2 in the main paper is an example of a network diagram between perspectives, mentions, and issues (with the individual documents from each perspective aggregated).
+Fig. 2 in the main paper is an example of a network diagram between perspectives, mentions, and issues (with the individual documents from each perspective aggregated).

-The issue-indicator network diagram is shown in Figure S1.
-In the case of these relationships, each node-edge-node is also a subject-predicate-object: the indicator is the subject, the relationship is the predicate, and the issue is the object.
+The issue-indicator network diagram is shown in Fig. A. In the case of these relationships, each node-edge-node is also a subject-predicate-object: the indicator is the subject, the relationship is the predicate, and the issue is the object.
 Such graph relationships can be stored in a database format known as a “triplestore”, in which the subjects, predicates, and objects are represented in three separate columns in a table.
 Once encoded in triplestores, one can search and query the linked data using a language called SPARQL [1], visualize the data in networks with software such as Gruff [2], and ultimately link the data with other organizations that have also stored their information in triplestores.

 This latter point is essential and known as the Semantic Web.
 Declaring our vocabularies using Semantic Web mechanisms is what ultimately allows our team to link our issue-indicator network with the global community.
 The language we have used to define our integrated and component issues comes primarily from controlled vocabularies that were created by the FAO [3] and Library of Congress [4] to make consistent subjects and object terms.
 By using these terms, our information is accessible to the broader linked open data community [5].
 And by adding our own terms to supplement current vocabularies, we contribute the expansion of sustainable agriculture and sourcing linked data.